torba-rb/torba/README.md

 that explains this problem (and why Rails >= 4 precompiles only application.js/css in vendor by default), except that Torba does have a way to specify exact list of files to import.

+## Deployment

+1. Specify `TORBA_HOME_PATH` env variable pointing to a persistent directory writable by your deploy user.
+For Capistrano it should be `shared/`.
+2. Add `bundle exec torba pack` to your deployment script right after `bundle install`.
+It's safe and fairly cheap to run it unconditionally on each deployment.

 [bower]: http://bower.io/
 [sprockets]: https://github.com/rails/sprockets/